Machine Learning: The Basics: Hard Clustering with kmeans

+For Algorithm \ref{alg:kmeansimpl} to be useful we must ensure that the stopping criterion is met within a finite number of iterations.
+In other words, we must ensure that the clustering error decrease can be made arbitrarily small within a sufficiently large (but finite) number of iterations.
+To this end, it is useful to represent Algorithm \ref{alg:kmeansimpl} as a fixed-point iteration

-with a particular operator $\mathcal{P}$ (which depends on the dataset $\dataset$).
-Each iteration of Algorithm \ref{alg:kmeansimpl} updates the cluster assignments $y^{(\sampleidx)}$ by applying the operator $\mathcal{P}$.
-By interpreting Algorithm \ref{alg:kmeansimpl} as a fixed-point iteration \eqref{equ_fixed_point_clustering}, the authors of \cite[Thm.
-2]{Gray1980} present an elegant proof of the convergence of Algorithm \ref{alg:kmeansimpl} within a finite number of iterations (even for $\varepsilon = 0$).
-What is more, after running Algorithm \ref{alg:kmeansimpl} for a finite number of iterations the cluster assignments $\{ y^{(\sampleidx)} \}_{i=1}^{\samplesize}$ do not change anymore.
+The operator $\mathcal{P}$, which depends on the dataset $\dataset$, reads in a list of cluster assignments and delivers an improved list of cluster assignments aiming at reducing the associated clustering error \eqref{equ_def_emp_risk_kmeans}.
+Each iteration of Algorithm \ref{alg:kmeansimpl} updates the cluster assignments $\hat{\truelabel}^{(\sampleidx)}$ by applying the operator $\mathcal{P}$.
+Representing Algorithm \ref{alg:kmeansimpl} as a fixed-point iteration \eqref{equ_fixed_point_clustering} allows for an elegant proof of the convergence of Algorithm \ref{alg:kmeansimpl} within a finite number of iterations (even for $\varepsilon = 0$) \cite[Thm.
+2]{Gray1980}.

-We illustrate the operation of Algorithm \ref{alg:kmeansimpl} in Figure \ref{fig:first_iter_kmeans}.
-Each column corresponds to one iteration of Algorithm \ref{alg:kmeansimpl}.
-The upper picture in each column depicts the update of cluster means while the lower picture shows the update of the cluster assignments during each iteration.
+Figure \ref{fig:first_iter_kmeans} depicts the evolution of the cluster assignments and cluster means during the iterations Algorithm \ref{alg:kmeansimpl}.
+Each subplot corresponds to one iteration of Algorithm \ref{alg:kmeansimpl} and depicts the cluster means before that iteration and the clustering assignments (via the marker symbols) after the corresponding iteration.
+In particular, the upper left subplot depicts the cluster means before the first iteration (which are the initial cluster means) and the cluster assignments obtained after the first iteration of Algorithm \ref{alg:kmeansimpl}.